carpentries-incubator/fair-bio-practice/_episodes/06-record-keeping.md

 > 5. Click 'View', you will now see the reader view of your protocol.
 It clearly states underneath the title 'Forked from How to make a cup of tea' and the original protocol is linked.
 This allows clear identification of your source.
 > 6. Click 'Edit'
 >
-> # Export the forked protocol
+> # Optional: Export the forked protocol
 > 1. Click 'More' in the top tool-bar, select 'Export' > 'PDF' > 'To your computer' and click export (leave selections blank)
 > ~~~
 > {: .source}
 {: .challenge}

+Now, if you go back to the original protocols.io protocol that you have forked from, and click on metrics, you will see how that views have increased.
+Additionally, if you click on 'Forks', it will show you that there are a multitude of private forks and if you click on one of these forks, e.g. 'Cup of tea (polish way)' you will be taken to the protocol.
+A particular perk of this is accessibility and accompanying accountability to the original creator of the work.

 ## How to chose the right platform?
-There is more than a 100 platforms that provide services to host electronic lab notebooks or protocols, therefore it can seem quite daunting trying to find the right platform.
+There are more than a 100 platforms that provide services to host electronic lab notebooks or protocols, therefore it can seem quite daunting trying to find the right platform.
 There is some advice we can offer when looking for the right service.
-Make sure they are in compliance with departmental, institutional, and other regulatory and legal requirements (including where data is geographically located, and which types of data can and cannot be stored).
-You want an acceptable pricing model (is it free?), check if your institution has a subscription to any.
+* Make sure they are in compliance with departmental, institutional, and other regulatory and legal requirements (including where data is geographically located, and which types of data can and cannot be stored).
+* You want an acceptable pricing model (is it free?), check if your institution has a subscription to any.
-What is the longevity of the ELN (is it a brand new ELN, or has it been established for a while now, i.e. is there a risk of the ELN folding & data being lost?).
+* What is the longevity of the ELN (is it a brand new ELN, or has it been established for a while now, i.e. is there a risk of the ELN folding & data being lost?).
-What is the ability to share & export entries, experience of colleagues, availability of support, integration with other relevant platforms (e.g. dropbox), and the potential for use with mobile devices if required?
+* What is the ability to share & export entries, experience of colleagues, availability of support, integration with other relevant platforms (e.g. dropbox), and the potential for use with mobile devices if required?
-What is the user interface like?
+* What is the user interface like?
 Does it feel intuitive or does it take you days to find what you are looking for.
-Check for operating system compatibility and real time collaboration.
-Preferably it should be Open Source.
+* Check for operating system compatibility and real time collaboration.
+* Preferably it should be Open Source.

+The BioRDM team has put together a comprehensive summary of [ELNs on the University of Edinburgh Wiki](https://www.wiki.ed.ac.uk/pages/viewpage.action?pageId=463750271) where they test-ran a handful of ELNs for you so you can make a more informed choice.

-It is best to use a free version or trial version to test them and see which features you are missing and which ones you prefer.
-Luckily some dedicated people have created comprehensive pro- and con-lists that can be found on [splice-bio](https://www.splice-bio.com/best-eln-review-for-your-lab-2021/).
+It is always best to use a free version or trial version to test an ELN first and see which features you are missing and which ones you prefer.
+Luckily plenty of dedicated people created comprehensive pro- and con-lists that can be found on [splice-bio](https://www.splice-bio.com/best-eln-review-for-your-lab-2021/).
 Some of the highest rated ones are:

 * Scinote (free)
 * Rspace